1963 San Diego Chargers season: Week 10: at Boston Patriots

 Alworth and the defense lifted San Diego to a narrow victory in the rain and mud of Fenway Park.
 Alworth had catches of 6, 37 and 17 yards on three consecutive plays in the game's opening drive, but Blair missed a 12-yard chip shot field goal, and the Chargers came up empty-handed.
 Westmoreland's fumble recovery then stopped a dangerous Patriot drive, and San Diego worked their way to the Boston 18, from where Alworth caught Rote's pass in the end zone and appeared to have opened the scoring.
 A penalty wiped those points off the board, but Rote went straight back to Alworth with a screen, good for 23 yards and a touchdown.
 Boston looked the more threatening team throughout the 2nd quarter, but Gino Cappelletti missed a 38-yard kick and lost a fumble that Gary Glick recovered.
 Allen outwrestled the intended receiver for an interception of Babe Parilli, and it was still 7–0 at the break.

 Cappelletti made a 36-yard field goal early in the second half.
 Rote converted a 4th and 1 with a quarterback sneak on the next possession, but the drive ended when Blair missed from 48 yards.
 Boston drove into field goal range once more, and when Cappelletti was good from 25 yards, the lead was cut to a single point.
 Following a Rote interception, Cappelletti had a chance to put his team ahead, but was short from 37 yards out.
 Allen continued to make significant plays as the final quarter wore on, stopping Patriot drives with an interception and a fumble recovery.
 Boston's last chance came after Lowe lost a fumble at his own 42.
 The Charger defense knocked the Patriots back six yards on three running plays, and Cappelletti's final kick fell well short from 55 yards.
 Alworth's 50-yard reception helped San Diego run the clock out.

 Alworth had 13 of his team's 18 pass receptions and gained 210 of their 271 total yards on offense while scoring the game's only touchdown.
 His 13 receptions were a new club record and would remain his career high.
-San Diego's total of 7 points is still the fewest they have scored in a victory.
+San Diego's total of 7 points remained the fewest they had scored in a victory until another meeting with the Patriots 60 years later.